UOA-CS732-SE750/cs732-examples/example-29-fullstack-typescript/README.md

 This repository is set up with best practices for using TypeScript with Mongoose in a monorepo, so definitely refer to this if you're planning to set up your own TS repository!

 ## Quickstart

 Before anything else, install node modules:
 From root (make sure you're cd'd to `.../example-29-fullstack-typescript/`): `npm run setup`

-- To seed database: `cd backend && npm run init-db`
+- To seed database: `npm run init-db`
-- To start backend: `npm run backend:dev`
+- To start backend: `npm run dev:backend`
-- To start frontend: `npm run frontend:dev`
+- To start frontend: `npm run dev:frontend`
+- To start both at once in shared terminal: `npm run dev`
 - To lint everything with Prettier & ESLint: `npm run lint`

 ## Setting Up TypeScript in Your Project